-- 1. health services provided in a foreign country, unless required as Emergency Health Services; and - travel or transportation expenses, even if ordered by a Physician, except as identified under Travel and Lodging in Section 6, Additional Coverage Details.
-Additional travel expenses related to Covered Health Services received from a Designated Provider may be reimbursed at the Plan's discretion.
+- 1. health services provided in a foreign country, unless required as Emergency Health Services; and - 2. travel or transportation expenses, even if ordered by a Physician, except as identified under Complex Medical Conditions Travel and Lodging Assistance Program in Section 7, Clinical Programs and Resources.
+Additional travel expenses related to Covered Health Services received from a Designated Provider or other Network Provider may be reimbursed at the Plan's discretion.